 Here are some facts about the 4th Division of the 52nd District Court.

-- Became a District Court November 1st,1978
+- Became a District Court November 1,1978

-Kirsten Nielsen Hartig - 6yr term started 1/1/11
+Kirsten Nielsen Hartig - 6 yr term started 1/1/11

-- 2 Part-Time Magistrates
+3 Part-Time Magistrates

 Magistrates handle arraignments, small claims, informal hearings, setting bond, and performing marriages.

+The Court Administrator oversees the 52-4 Clerk's Office and Probation Department, manages all administrative functions including: Case Processing, Personnel, Fiscal & Facilities, Research and Planning, Caseflow, Jury Utilization, Security, Records and Information Systems.
+The administrator is responsible for reviewing new court rules, statutes and laws impacting the Court's procedures.
 The Court Administrator is considered the Clerk of the court.
 There are additional personnel who serve as Court Clerks who work in the court assisting the public, processing paperwork and performing various other State mandated tasks.